-There are two ways to consume Datomic: with an in-process peer library, or with a client library.
-If you are trying Datomic for the first time, we recommend that you begin with a client library.
-When you are ready to plan a system, you can return to this page for guidance on whether to use peers, clients, or both.
+There are two ways to consume Datomic On-Prem: with an in-process peer library, or with a remote client to a peer server.
+If you are trying Datomic for the first time, we recommend that you begin with Datomic dev-local, which the client library in-process.
+When you are ready to plan an On-Prem system, you can return to this page for guidance on whether to use peers, clients, or both.

 |Ops||compatible with Datomic Cloud||no||yes|

 |Read||hot memcached on app start||yes||yes|

 |Read||flow control||up to you||automatic|